 Chris has a degree in Fine Art from the University of Tampa and a Bachelor’s in Business Management from Western Governors University.

-A Scholarship Specialist at Empower Illinois is a first point of contact for stakeholder inquiries.
-In this role, Alyssa’s responsibilities include answering calls and responding to emails concerning the services at Empower Illinois.
+Alyssa is a Finance Associate at Empower Illinois.
+In this role, she is responsible for handling an array of tasks related to donation intake, specific finance inquiries from schools, and scholarship processing.
 Alyssa is experienced in retail and call center service.
 With her expertise, she is able to build and strengthen relationships between people, programs, and services.

-Alyssa will soon graduate with her AA in Business and Economics.
-She has recently completed a two-year apprenticeship program with Walgreens to earn her degree.
+Alyssa graduated with her AA in Business and Economics.
+She completed a two-year apprenticeship program with Walgreens to earn her degree.
 Through this scholarship program, she has worked with different organizations on coaching and professional development.

 Anthony Holter, Ph.D., joined Empower Illinois in February 2018 to provide high quality, operational leadership across the scholarship granting, advocacy, government affairs, and fundraising units of the organization.
 Anthony brings nearly two decades of teaching, program evaluation, and non-profit leadership experience to his role as President.